sdattri/MIDAS_Spec_V1/appendix-a.md

 #### Streaming Rate Structure
 All rates uploaded to MIDAS should be in a "streaming" structure.
 This is a time-series structure where every hour (or sub-hourly period) has an entry.
 There needs to be at least one value for every hour, if the rate changes with a frequency higher than hourly, it needs to have one entry for each period where the rate could change, even when it does not change.

 The `DateStart` and `TimeStart`, and `DateEnd` and `TimeEnd` fields in the rate must be in UTC.
 Combining `DateStart` and `TimeStart` will yield a UTC datetime, as will combining `DateEnd` and `TimeEnd`.
-For example, for the first hour of March 1st in California (UTC-8), we would convert an interval start date of "2023-01-01" and start time of "00:00:00" to UTC, yielding a `DateStart` of "2023-01-01" and `TimeStart` of "08:00:00".
+For example, for the first hour of March 1 in California (UTC-8), we would convert an interval start date of "2023-01-01" and start time of "00:00:00" to UTC, yielding a `DateStart` of "2023-01-01" and `TimeStart` of "08:00:00".

 One day of a streaming rate would include the information Table 1.
 The table shows data for March 1, 2023 in the "America/Los_Angeles", also known as "PST/PDT" time zone.
 Note that the dates and times are all in UTC:

-Table 1: _Example_ Hourly Rate Information for 2023-03-01 <br>
+_Example_ Hourly Rate Information for 2023-03-01 <br>
 |DateStart|TimeStart|DateEnd|TimeEnd|DayStart|DayEnd|ValueName|Value|Unit|
 |---------|---------|-------|-------|--------|------|---------|-----|----|
 |2023-03-01|08:00:00|2023-03-01|08:59:59|3|3|winter off peak|0.1006|$/kWh|